 Whenever practicable where an excavation is made for any purpose in an improved street, it shall be made by tunneling, or in some other manner that will not disturb or destroy the surface of the street.

-All excavations in or adjoining any public street, alley, or other public place shall be adequately protected so as to adequately protect the public, and red warning lights or torches shall be maintained about such excavation and kept lighted from sunset to sunrise.
+All excavations in or adjoining any public street, alley, or other public place shall be adequately protected so as to adequately protect the public, orange pylons with reflective tape, or barricades with reflective tape and amber warning light shall be maintained about such excavation and kept lighted from sunset to sunrise.
 Whenever any person excavates the sidewalk or sidewalk space on any street or public thoroughfare, he/she shall place a strong and suitable foot bridge over such excavation in the line of such sidewalk at least five (5) feet wide and securely anchored on each end.

 No owner or resident of any property shall permit any vegetation, structure, material, or object to be so close to the street line as to constitute a traffic hazard in obstructing the vision of an operator of a motor vehicle on a street or exiting from a driveway or in any operation of a motor vehicle.

 Whenever any new subdivision of homes or any new development of multiple dwellings are constructed, all ingress to and egress from said subdivision or multiple dwellings shall be by publicly dedicated streets, all constructed as required by the ordinances of the City of Berkeley.
-No private streets for ingress to and egress from a subdivision or multiple dwellings shall be utilized and no subdivisions or multiple dwellings shall be constructed or occupied until ingress to and egress from said subdivisions or multiple dwellings are publicly dedicated and accepted.
+No private streets for entrance to and exit from a subdivision or multiple dwellings shall be utilized and no subdivisions or multiple dwellings shall be constructed or occupied until entrance to and exit from said subdivisions or multiple dwellings are publicly dedicated and accepted.